(737) 241-3988

 When you’re in the market for a loan, it’s important to know the difference between unsecured and secured loans.

-An unsecured loan doesn’t require collateral.
-They typically have a higher interest rate than secured loans and can be used for anything from buying a car to paying off debts.
+An unsecured loan is quite simple to define because it doesn’t require collateral.
+Such a loan typically has a higher interest rate than secured loans because it’s riskier for loan providers to lend money without collateral.
+You can use it to buy a car to pay off significant debts.

-A secured loan requires collateral in the form of an asset, such as real estate or a car.
-These types of loans tend to have lower interest rates than unsecured loans.
+Unlike an unsecured loan, a secured one requires borrowers to bring collateral, such as real estate or a car.
+Thanks to the secured assets, these loans tend to have lower interest rates than unsecured loans.

 Fixed vs. Variable Rates